From fanboy to beating the favourite: Singapore's badminton sensation is just getting started

 His last obstacle would be a man Kean Yew had admired for a long time.
 He'd even asked for a photograph with the Chinese superstar several years ago when they ran into each other at the Singapore Open.

-“I thought 'Wow!
+“I thought: 'Wow!
 I get to play with Lin Dan.'
 I always want to play with the top-level players.
-I watched him and Lee Chong Wei since young – I only know the two of them," said Kean Yew.
+I've watched him and Lee Chong Wei since young – I only know the two of them," said Kean Yew.
 "He seemed really unbeatable."

 But to Kean Yew's surprise, he could take on Lin.